 MAP.
 Originally part of a larger complex called Bao An Pagoda, Hoa Phong Tower is the last piece that stands.
 It has four low arches and unicorns decorate the columns.

 Top Tip: As you make your way around the south end of the lake, consider stopping at one of the cafes along the route.
-Conifer Bon Mua sits along the water, while S’Patisserie is an ideal choice for cake and coffee.
+Conifer Bon Mua sits besides the water, while S’Patisserie is an ideal choice for cake and coffee.

 St. Joseph’s Cathedral